Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="954" height="453" alt="image" src="https://github.com/user-attachments/assets/635ddfe0-7edc-431b-98b8-750097a8aeef" />

-I didn't use this step of filtering because in the pre-GWAS step, initialization and filtering are performed to prepare the data for the GWAS [SEE Pre-GWAS branch].
+I didn't use this step of filtering because in the [Pre-GWAS](https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/README.md#pre-genomic-wide-association-study---gwas) step, initialization and filtering are performed to prepare the data for the GWAS [SEE [Pre-GWAS](https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/README.md#pre-genomic-wide-association-study---gwas) branch].